International School of Qingdao: Campus

-ISQ began the 2017–2018 academic year on a new campus in the Licang District.
+International School of Qingdao began the 2017–2018 academic year on a new campus in the Licang District.
 It is the only international school in Qingdao with its own campus.
-The new facility boasts over 50 classrooms, an auditorium, two playgrounds, a soccer field, a computer lab, a basketball /volleyball court, and a library.
+The new facility has over 50 classrooms, an auditorium, two playgrounds, a soccer field, a computer lab, a basketball /volleyball court, and a library.

 Previous campuses

-ISQ has had three previous campuses.
-The first was at No. 1 Middle School of High Tech Park where ISQ used only three classrooms, some office space, and a set of restrooms.
+International School of Qingdao has had three previous campuses.
+The first was at No. 1 Middle School of High Tech Park where International School of Qingdao used only three classrooms, some office space, and a set of restrooms.
 The second was at the Children's Club at the Qingdao Children's Activity Center, No. 6 Donghai Road.
 Throughout their time there, the school would acquire more space as needed.
 The third campus was at Baishan School in the Laoshan District.
-While a much larger and more accommodating campus, ISQ shared the space with Baishan School, the boarding school that owned the property.
+While a much larger and more accommodating campus, International School of Qingdao shared the space with Baishan School, the boarding school that owned the property.
 The Baishan campus boasted a soccer field, a smaller soccer field, a track, an outdoor stage, two playgrounds, a gym, an auditorium, a cafeteria, a kiln, two computer labs, two libraries, and a pool.

 Faculty and staff

-ISQ has over 70 faculty and staff members from ten different countries, which include the United States, the United Kingdom, Canada, South Korea, and South Africa.
-The average tenure for teachers at ISQ is 6.5 years and 49% of the faculty have a master's degree or higher.
+International School of Qingdao has over 70 faculty and staff members from ten different countries, which include the United States, the United Kingdom, Canada, South Korea, and South Africa.
+The average years of experience for teachers at International School of Qingdao is 12 years and 51% of the faculty have a master's degree or higher.
 Some pursue a master's while teaching.

 Student body and class size

 Student body

-Since its establishment, ISQ's students have come from a wide variety of countries, including India, the United States, Canada, South Korea, Japan, United Kingdom, Denmark, Sweden, Germany, Italy, Switzerland, Austria, France, Greece, Singapore, Russia, Philippines, and New Zealand.
+Since its establishment, the International School of Qingdao's students have come from a wide variety of countries, including India, the United States, Canada, South Korea, Japan, United Kingdom, Denmark, Sweden, Germany, Italy, Switzerland, Austria, France, Greece, Singapore, Russia, Philippines, and New Zealand.